ZoneMinder/zmNinja/docs/_build/html/_sources/index.rst.txt

         How to make sure your ZoneMinder installation has working/usable APIs :doc:`desktop`
-        Various tips/tricks/shortcuts for the desktop port of zmNinja :doc:`source`
+        Various tips/tricks/shortcuts for the desktop port of zmNinja :doc:`contributing-language`
+        Would you like to see zmNinja in your own language?
+It's easy.
+Here's how to go about contributing a new language for zmNinja
+:doc:`source`
         For the brave souls who want to build from source, your questions answered